Godzilla (Heisei)

-Godzilla (ゴジラ, Gojira), or sometimes known as Heisei Godzilla (平成ゴジラ, Heisei Gojira) is a giant monster, or kaiju, and the main protagonist of Heisei era of the Godzilla franchise.
+Godzilla (ゴジラ, Gojira), or sometimes known as Heisei Godzilla (平成ゴジラ, Heisei Gojira) is a giant monster, or kaiju, and the main protagonist of the Heisei era of the Godzilla franchise.

-One of the last living members of prehistoric species of dinosaurs called Godzillasaurus that used to inhabit Lagos Island, Godzilla was exposed to a massive dose of radiation through being teleported to Bering Sea by humans from the year 2204 and subsequent crash of Soviet nuclear submarine in 1970s, mutating him into a ginormous atomic beast single-mindedly set on completely destroying Japan and locating other living members of his kind.
+One of the last living members of a prehistoric species of dinosaurs called Godzillasaurus that used to inhabit Lagos Island, Godzilla was exposed to a massive dose of radiation through being teleported to Bering Sea by humans from the year 2204 and subsequent crash of Soviet nuclear submarine in 1970s, mutating him into an enormous atomic beast single-mindedly set on completely destroying Japan and locating other living members of his kind.

 Over the course of his series, Godzilla evolved from being purely the main antagonistic force to being anti-hero merely happening to save humanity by defeating other monsters.
-He ultimately met his end in Godzilla vs. Destoroyah after absorbing the uranium deposits from Baas Island, dying over the course of days as his body began melting down, being succeeded by Godzilla Junior.
+He ultimately met his demise in Godzilla vs. Destoroyah after absorbing the uranium deposits from Baas Island, dying over the course of days as his body began melting down, being succeeded by Godzilla Junior.

 Overview

 Name

 When Godzilla vs. Biollante had been released, Godzilla at the time was commonly called the New Godzilla (新ゴジラ, Shin Gojira).
 This name would be used to dub Godzilla Junior's adult form in Godzilla vs. Destoroyah (1995).
 For Godzilla vs. Mechagodzilla II, the Baby Godzilla's species is named "Godzillasaurus", a combination of "Godzilla" and the suffix -saurus, derived from the Greek term "saûros", meaning "lizard" in English.

-In Godzilla vs. Destoroyah, after absorbing massive amounts of radiation, Godzilla reaches a burning state causing his body to slowly melt down.
-Although its mostly known as Burning Godzilla (バーニングゴジラ, Bāningu Gojira), some concept art, refers to this form of Godzilla is referred to as Red Godzilla (赤きゴジラ, Akaki Gojira).
+In Godzilla vs. Destoroyah, after absorbing massive amounts of radiation, Godzilla reaches a burning state that causes his body to slowly melt down.
+Although it is usually known as Burning Godzilla (バーニングゴジラ, Bāningu Gojira), some concept art refers to this form of Godzilla as Red Godzilla (赤きゴジラ, Akaki Gojira).